-Current employer: IDCORE, Sustainable Marine Energy Ltd.
+- 3 John McDowell, Research Engineer, IDCORE, Sustainable Marine Energy Ltd.

-Since graduation, I have undertaken an engineering doctorate with the Industrial Doctoral Centre for Offshore Renewable Energy (IDCORE).
+I have started an engineering doctorate (EngD) with the Industrial Doctoral Centre for Offshore Renewable Energy (IDCORE).
 This course differs from most doctorates in that it is very much industry focused, and has an intense year-long taught component (encompassing a variety of modules relating to the engineering, technical, theoretical, and policy aspects of offshore renewable energy).
 For the remaining three years of the course, I will be working with the tidal energy company Sustainable Marine Energy Ltd (SME), and will be looking at aspects of improving their moorings and device efficiency.

-I would have applied for my MSc with Plymouth University sooner.
 My previous work experience was enjoyable, and has undoubtedly been useful, but I feel that it was my MSc that really unlocked the door to my current career.

 Stick to what you’re truly interested and passionate about.
 I had an engaging job, in a somewhat related line of work, and I’m sure that I could’ve happily stayed there for many years.
 One of the hardest choices I’ve had to make was that decision, to leave and choose a more focused course of education so that I could pursue what I really wanted to do.